JericWang/jericwang.github.io/_pages/about.md

 <font size="6">Biography & Research Interests:</font>

-With a dual background in industry and academia, Professor Wang focuses on the intersection of Communication Networks and Artificial Intelligence.
+With dual background in industry and academia, Prof. Wang focuses on the intersection of Communication Networks and Artificial Intelligence.

 His research emphasizes understanding human-computer interaction and control decision-making, advancing the theoretical framework and engineering practice of the transition from the Internet of Everything (IoE) to Intent-Driven Networking (IDN).

 <font size="6">His representative achievements span across:</font>